-Proton pump inhibitors (PPIs) are a popular class of drugs used to treat heartburn, acid reflux and other conditions.
-But these widely used medications also have been linked to a variety of health problems, including kidney damage, bone fractures, and dementia (1).
-In 2017, a study from Washington University School of Medicine in St. Louis showed that longtime drug use is also associated with an increased risk of death, and in 2019 they also found links to heart and kidney disease and stomach cancer.
+Proton pump inhibitors (PPIs) are a popular class of drugs used to treat heartburn, acid reflux, and other conditions.
+However, these widely used medications also have been linked to a variety of health problems, including kidney damage, bone fractures, and dementia (1).
+A study from Washington University School of Medicine in St. Louis showed that longtime drug use is also associated with an increased risk of death, and in 2019 they also found links to heart and kidney disease and stomach cancer.

 Heartburn Drugs Linked To Increased Risk of Death